We have established a Women’s Network to:

 - Attract women in the water sector to become members of the Institute of Water and, through our engagement with them, retain them in the sector

 - Support women’s careers in the water sector

 - Promote good practice and inclusivity for all across the sector

 Our guiding principle is to ensure this programme does not act as a barrier and is inclusive to all.

 There is no need to join – all IWater members will be able to access the Women’s Network – but if you have any ideas for activities then please email firstname.lastname@example.org

-The Women’s Network is launching a brand new initiative, IWater Inspire, aimed at inspiring personal and professional development through exploring the books that have influenced the IWater community.
+The Women’s Network has launched IWater Inspire, aimed at inspiring personal and professional development through exploring the books that have influenced the IWater community.
 Open to all, IWater Inspire addresses the community need for a personal development platform that allows for as much or as little engagement as you have time for, making it accessible to the busiest of professionals!

 IWater Inspire offers multiple ways of engaging and learning: